WladimirSidorenko/DiscourseSenser/README.rst

     pip install -r requirements.txt -E . --user

-Beware, that this package does not include any pre-trained models.
+Note that this package does not include any pre-trained models.
 Due to a big size of the serialized files, we cannot add them all to the git project and default source distribution, but feel free to contact `the author`_ of this program to obtain the PDTB models from him directly.
+Some time later, we are going to upload these models separately on another location.

 Usage
 =====